-A proven bird-friendly glazing treatment that has been available since 2006, ORNILUX has been tested in cooperation with the American Bird Conservancy in the U.S., and in Europe partnered with Ornithologists.
+A proven bird-friendly glazing treatment, ORNILUX is tested in cooperation with American Bird Conservancy.
 The glass has demonstrated to be an effective solution to mitigate bird collisions, especially in areas where transparency is a top priority.

-ORNILUX, the leading multi-functional clear glass solution to bird collisions is available as laminated glass or insulated units paired with a low-E or solar control coating, thus providing energy efficiency and bird strike protection.
+ORNILUX, the leading multi-functional clear glass solution for bird collisions is available as laminated glass or insulated units paired with Arnold Glas low-E or solar control coatings, thus providing energy efficiency and bird protection.

 Petaluma, CA home; San Francisco Chronicle

 Marketing & ORNILUX Architectural Consultant

 Project Management & Sales

 David C. Johnson